Windows

 3. Go to the Services tab and check the box next to Hide all Microsoft services.

-4. Click Disable all.
+4. Click Disable All.

 5. Go to the Startup tab and click Open Task Manager.